PryosCode/Cinyras/README.md

 # Cinyras

-Cinyras is a small binary compiler with its own system level scripting language.
+Cinyras is a simple interpreter with its own low level scripting language written in Rust.

 _The compiler is not production ready and is mainly intended for testing algorithms or other small programs.
 It could easily break your code in a future update._